 Arcade UK Ltd

 Arcade UK Ltd, a company specialising in heating, ventilation, and air conditioning have won £1 million worth of contracts at CERN from 2011 to 2013.
 Mike West, Managing Director said: “The projects that we have contributed to at CERN over the last year have had a significant impact on our business – our work there has led to an expansion in our engineering team and we have seen a positive increase in this year’s turnover.”

-Midlands-based company Brandauer has won over one million CHF from CERN to supply parts for the Large Hadron Collider.
+Midlands-based company Brandauer has won over 1 million CHF from CERN to supply parts for the Large Hadron Collider.
 The family-owned precision pressing and stamping firm employs 50 people, and has been in business for 150 years.
-The first contract was awarded in 2003 for 775 CHF and this led to two further contracts for pressure springs, taking the total contracts above the million mark in 2009.
+The first contract was awarded in 2003 for 775 CHF and this led to 2 further contracts for pressure springs, taking the total contracts above the million mark in 2009.
 The company also supplies the automotive, aerospace, electronics, medical and alternative energy sectors.